Shiba nukkuu olohuoneen matolla

 • Senior dogs: 14–20 hours per day

-Does the dog's breed affect its need for sleep?
+Does a dog's breed affect its sleep needs?

-Yes, for example, working and herding dogs often sleep less when they are active, whereas giant breeds and small companion dogs may sleep more.
+Yes, for example, working and herding dogs often sleep less when active, while giant breeds and small companion dogs may sleep more.

 What are the most common sleep disorders in dogs?